peterloes/SmartAnimalTraps/README.md

 ![My image](https://github.com/peterloes/SmartAnimalTraps/blob/main/Getting_Started_Tutorial/11_overview.jpg)

-The radio handheld transmitter is able to open and close the shutter.
+The radio handheld transmitter is able to open and close the shutter by pressing a button.
 Electronical release range of 70 metres tested in urban environment.

 Light barrier 1 and light barrier 2 are connected with logic AND.
 Both light barriers needs a falling edge (to 0V) to close the shutter.